yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 In the VB6 IDE - project - references - browse - select the OLEGuids.tlb

-* Uses the RC5 Cairo wrapper from Olaf Schmidt.

-During development the RC5 components need to be registered.
-These scripts are used to register.
-Run each by double-clicking on them.

-RegisterRC5inPlace.vbs
-RegisterVBWidgetsInPlace.vbs

-During runtime on the users system, the RC5 components are dynamically referenced using modRC5regfree.bas which is compiled into the binary.

 * SETUP.EXE - The program is currently distributed using setup2go, a very useful
 and comprehensive installer program that builds a .exe installer.
 Youll have to find a copy of setup2go on the web as it is now abandonware.
 Contact me directly for a copy.
-The file "install PzEarth 0.1.0.s2g" is the configuration file for setup2go.
+The file "install PzStopwatch 0.1.0.s2g" is the configuration file for setup2go.
 When you build it will report any errors in the build.

 * HELP.CHM - the program documentation is built using the NVU HTML editor and